-Configure a linux-supported gamepad
+Configure a Linux-supported Gamepad

-Configuring a gamepad input controller allows you to use a Linux-supported gamepad as a device to communicate with your robot.
+Configuring a gamepad input controller allows you to use a Linux-supported gamepad as a device to communicate with your machine.
 Linux supports most standard gamepads, such as PlayStation or Xbox type game controllers, as well as many joysticks, racing wheels, and more.

 An example configuration for a linux-based gamepad input controller component in the Viam App config builder